devfile/registry/TELEMETRY.md

 # Opting out of Telemetry Data Collection

-The Devfile Registry, being a public, anonymous use service does not provide the option to disable telemetry.
+The hosted services are public, anonymous use services which do not provide an option to disable telemetry.

-For users of local clients such as ODO or Openshift Developer Console, the decision to opt-out will be made in those tools and will be respected across the integration
+For client integrations, telemetry consent is managed by those tools and the decision to opt-in/out will have an impact on the type of data that is sent to the Devfile Registry.
+Users that opt-out will not have their client collected data sent to the integration, however information about the type of client and its interactions with the Devfile Registry will be tracked.